platformsh/platformsh-docs/docs/src/guides/ibexa/deploy.md

 ---
-title: "How to Deploy Ibexa DXP on Platform.sh"
+title: Deploy Ibexa DXP on Platform.sh
-sidebarTitle: "Get started"
+sidebarTitle: Get started
 weight: -10
 description: Learn how to use Ibexa DXP on Platform.sh.
 ---